Whatsapp +502 43133215

 INSIVUMEH

-The National Institute for Seismology, Volcanology, Meteorology, and Hydrology (INSIVUMEH) in Guatemala plays a crucial role in monitoring the Atitlan Volcano.
-This organization operates various observation stations around the volcano, equipped with advanced technology to track seismic activity, gas emissions, and ground deformation.
+The National Institute for Seismology, Volcanology, Meteorology, and Hydrology (INSIVUMEH) plays a leading role in tracking volcanic activity across Guatemala.
+The institute operates observation stations around Atitlán that record seismic data, gas levels, and surface changes.

 International Collaboration

-INSIVUMEH collaborates with international bodies such as the United States Geological Survey (USGS) and other global volcanology institutions.
-These partnerships enhance the capability to monitor and analyze volcanic activity using cutting-edge technology and expertise from around the world.
+INSIVUMEH works closely with global partners such as the United States Geological Survey (USGS) and other volcanology institutions.
+These collaborations allow Guatemalan scientists to access cutting-edge technology and share valuable research insights, improving overall monitoring accuracy.

 Community Involvement